 The Science Bit:

-As the water in the jar is swirled around, it is forced to the outer side of the jar/bottle.
-Because of that, the air inside is left to rotate in the middle, creating the shape of a tornado.
-The peculiar shape is formed because of the gravity acting against the water.
-This is similar to how real world tornadoes are formed, except usually they are composed of both hot and cold air that spin at a very high speed!
+Now that you’ve completed your jar tornado science experiment, let’s learn how it works!
+As the water in the jar is swirled around, it is forced to the outer side of the jar/bottle and because of that, the air inside is left to rotate in the middle, creating the shape of a tornado.
+The spiraling shape is formed because of the gravity acting against the water.
+This is similar to how real tornadoes are formed, except usually they are composed of both hot and cold air that spin at extreme speeds.
+We hope you have fun making your very own tornadoes in a jar at home!